DoxrGitHub/doxrblogs/content/posts/cashwalk_2.md

 However, this STILL didn't work, and the server kept rejecting my responses.
 So I looked closer at the authentication request past Facebook OAuth, and I found that the uniqueKey wasn't actually random; it was consistent, so when I hardcoded the uniqueKey that the app generated, it worked perfectly.

 When I made a facebook alt and reused my device ID, that worked too, so I assume that there's some sort of algorithmic check on uniqueKey...?
 I'm not fully sure about the role of uniqueKey.
+But what I do know is that it's an Android Device ID; that's about it.

 ## Reporting